|Important information for the academic session|

-- Where browser windows cannot be locked down or web-access restricted, students should be made aware of the penalties for searching for answers in closed-book exams.
+- When using Blackboard to deliver online tests, browser windows cannot be locked down or web-access restricted, students should be made aware of the penalties for searching for answers in closed-book exams.
 Appropriate strategies for invigilation and ensuring that exam conditions are maintained are critical.
 The invigilation team should include a senior academic with knowledge of both the assessment and the assessment software.

 - The time limit allowed for the examination may need to be flexible to compensate for any delays (technical, emergency, etc).
 Additional time may be permitted for some students, e.g. those using assistive technology.
 Therefore, IT suites should normally be booked for 30 minutes before an assessment and at least 15 minutes after the last assessment is scheduled to be finished.